Dxnxex/TheXPersonal/README.md

 <h3> Basic Assembler  </h3>
 (Due to the unavailability to craft every component, basic assembler is more boosted than advanced one.)
-(Basic assembler can´t be moduled so, that another reason why is it boosted than advanced).
+<br> (Basic assembler can´t be moduled so, that another reason why is it boosted than advanced).

 Action | Tier 1 | Tier 2 | Tier 3
 ------------ | ------------- | ------------- | -------------